-We're firm believers that everyone should have a back-pocket guacamole recipe for when guests (especially — yikes — unexpected ones) show up at the door.
-This is ours.
-It comes from renowned chef Rick Bayless, who teaches our class Essentials of Mexican Cooking .
-Let's get guac-ing!
+Fact: everyone should have a back-pocket guacamole recipe for when guests show up.
+Ours comes from renowned chef Rick Bayless, who teaches our class, Essentials of Mexican Cooking .
+So go on and grab those perfect avocados and let's get guac-ing!

 - 1 small ripe tomato, finely chopped (or a finely chopped sun-dried tomato)